alexanderlukanin13/coolname/docs/customization.rst

     Of course, it's better to keep the fraction of "too long" combinations low, as it affects the performance.
-In fact, :class:`RandomGenerator` performs a sanity test upon an initialization: if probability of getting "too long" combination is unacceptable, it will raise an exception.
+In fact, :class:`RandomGenerator` performs a sanity test upon initialization: if probability of getting "too long" combination is unacceptable, it will raise an exception.

     For example, this will produce 7 possible combinations,